 Written Assessments -- 60-minute, multiple-choice tests given in five different subject areas: Math, Science, Social Studies, Language Arts, and Art & Humanities.

 Written Composition -- in this event, students are given 90 minutes to show off their writing skills on various topics.
+If you’re great at arguing or coming up with explanations on the fly, this is for you!

 Future Problem Solving -- four students work together to address a Future Scene, identify problems, and come up with a plan to solve that problem.
 Scenarios from previous FPS competitions have actually ended up happening, so the critical thinking skills used here will have application in the real world.